larpon/QtFirebase/README.md

 # Setup
 For a working and up-to-date example please follow the **Quick start** section found in the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) README.

-In rough terms the following are what needs to be done before you can build against QtFirebase.
+The following outlines what need to be done before you can build and use QtFirebase.

 * Download and extract [Google's Firebase C++ SDK](https://firebase.google.com/docs/cpp/setup).